SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 The number of rounds of funding raised by a company is a decent indicator of how much risk the startup has neutralized, or in other words, how likely the company is to succeed at some level.

-This doesn't mean that it is always better to join a company that has raised a Series C round over a company that has only raised a Series B, because there is a tradeoff.
+This doesn't mean that it is always better to join a company that has raised a Series C round over a company that has only raised a B round, because there is a tradeoff.
 The Series C company will be offering a smaller equity share, possibility significantly so, and thus less potential upside.
 In addition, some types of funding rounds can actually be indicative of problems in the company - notably, down rounds and debt financing.[^4]

 A company that has raised no external funding should be considered "extremely high risk", and not being offered founder-level equity at such a company should be met with extreme skepticism.
 (Especially because you are likely to be working for little to no pay for a while.)

 A company that has raised a seed round is officially a funded startup, but is still "high risk", as only about 40% of seed-funded companies go on to raise Series A rounds, and only about 9% get acquired.
-Seeds rounds are usually raised from individual investors (i.e. angels) or specialized funds, such as Y Combinator, Founders Fund, and SV Angel, and generally [involve](https://techcrunch.com/2016/09/07/crunchbase-sees-rise-in-average-seed-round-in-2016/) on the order of $0.5-$1 million in capital. <!--In 2016, the [median seed round] size was $0.63 million, and the average size was $1.14 million.
+Seeds rounds are usually raised from individual investors (i.e. angels) or specialized funds, such as Y Combinator, Founders Fund, and SV Angel, and generally [involve](https://techcrunch.com/2016/09/07/crunchbase-sees-rise-in-average-seed-round-in-2016/) on the order of $0.5-1 million in capital. <!--In 2016, the [median seed round] size was $0.63 million, and the average size was $1.14 million.
 Investors typically take around 20% of the company in early funding rounds, so this indicates a post-money valuation of $2-8 million.-->

 ![<sup>**Figure 1**: Startup funding drop-off curve, not including acquisitions (Source: [TechCrunch](https://techcrunch.com/2017/05/17/heres-how-likely-your-startup-is-to-get-acquired-at-any-stage/))</sup>](../assets/evaluating-startups/techcrunch-funding.png){ width=100% }

 ![<sup>**Figure 2**: Startup cumulative acquisition graph (Source: [TechCrunch](https://techcrunch.com/2017/05/17/heres-how-likely-your-startup-is-to-get-acquired-at-any-stage/))</sup>](../assets/evaluating-startups/techcrunch-acquisitions.png){ width=100% }

 A company that has raised a Series A round should be considered "moderate risk".
-Of companies that raise a Series A, about 62.5% go on to raise a Series B round, and 7.5% get acquired, which implies that the other 30% likely die.
+Of companies that raise an A round, about 62.5% go on to raise a Series B round, and 7.5% get acquired, which implies that the other 30% likely die.
 In terms of career growth and financial upside, this is probably the best time to join a startup that scores highly on all of the other criteria.
 Series A companies still have high growth potential, and yet have been formally validated by a group whose full-time job it is to evaluate early-stage startups.
 As a prospective employee, you now have an additional data point: the reputation of the venture capital firm that led the Series A round.

-Series B companies should be considered "low risk".[^5] For one, companies that have raised a Series B round are [almost always](http://www.nea.com/blog/what-size-series-a-round-can-you-expect-to-raise) generating revenue.
+Series B round companies should be considered "low risk".[^5] For one, companies that have raised a Series B are [almost always](http://www.nea.com/blog/what-size-series-a-round-can-you-expect-to-raise) generating revenue.
 Series B round investors look for evidence of healthy growth in users or customers since the A round, meaning that Series B companies have been validated not only on company fundamentals (team, product, market) but also on more complex signals, such as product-market fit.
 The [median Series B round](https://mattermark.com/series-b-round-sizes-increased-84-since-2008/) size, as of July 2015, was $18.4 million, implying that the median Series B company is valued on the order of $100 million.

 When evaluating a startup on its funding history, an important factor to consider is *when* the last round of funding was raised.
 A Series B company founded in 2005 that hasn't raised any venture capital since 2008, and has not IPOed, is either 1) reliant on its own revenue, and likely slow growing (i.e. [not really a startup](http://www.paulgraham.com/growth.html)), or 2) approaching death.[^6]